 Recent Articles By The Author

-The risk of being long and wrong is growing substantially.
+The risk of being long and wrong in the cryptocurrency is real.